ICICI Prudential Mutual Fund

-ICICI Prudential Mutual Fund is an Indian asset management company founded in 1993 as a joint venture between ICICI Bank and Prudential plc.
+ICICI Prudential Mutual Fund is an Indian asset management company headquartered in Santacruz, Mumbai, founded in 1993 as a joint venture between ICICI Bank and Prudential plc.
 It is the second-largest asset management company in India after the SBI Mutual Fund.

 History

 The company was founded in 1993 as a joint venture between Indian ICICI Bank and UK insurance company Prudential plc.
 By 1998, it had two locations and six employees.

+Since the establishment of the joint venture in 1998, the company has expanded its operation from 2 offices to over 281 locations across India.
+As of 2026, the asset management company employs over 3500 people across its branch network.

-ICICI Prudential Mutual Fund's corporate headquarters are in the Bandra Kurla Complex in Mumbai.
+ICICI Prudential Mutual Fund's corporate headquartered in Santacruz, Mumbai.
 As of 2016 it had grown to over a thousand employees across 120 locations with more than 1.9 million investors.

-As of September 2018, ICICI Pru MF, with an average assets under managements of Rs.
-468,192.92 Crores, has been a major contributor to shaping India's CRISIL rating system.
+As of June 30, 2026, ICICI Prudential AMC reported a Quarterly Average Asstes Under Management (QAAUM), including alternates, exceeding ₹11.96 lakh crore.

 Products and services

 The asset management company (AMC) manages significant Assets Under Management (AUM) in the Mutual Fund segment across asset classes in India.
 The AMC also caters to Portfolio Management Services and Real Estate Division for investors, spread across the country, along with International Advisory Mandates for clients across international markets.